ansh121-test-org/create-actions-talk/Instructions.md

 ### Steps
 1. Download and install Node.js 16.x, which includes npm: https://nodejs.org/en/download/
-2. Create a new public repository on GitHub.com. see "[Create a new repository](https://docs.github.com/en/articles/creating-a-new-repository)."
+2. Create a new public repository on GitHub.com. see [Create a new repository](https://docs.github.com/en/articles/creating-a-new-repository).
 3. Clone your repository to your computer.
-For more information, see "[Cloning a repository](https://docs.github.com/en/articles/cloning-a-repository)."
+For more information, see [Cloning a repository](https://docs.github.com/en/articles/cloning-a-repository).
 4. From your terminal, change directories into your new repository.
 5. Open the folder in VS Code or any other IDE (OPTIONAL).
 6. From your terminal, initialize the directory with npm to generate a package.json file.